-Socialize: Join us any night of the festival at our official hangout, Fringe Central sponsored by Surly Brewing and hosted by Republic, for a beer, a burger and maybe even some late-night shenanigans.
+Socialize: Join us any night of the festival at our official hangout, Fringe Central sponsored by Surly Brewing and hosted by Grumpy's Bar & Grill - Downtown, for a beer, a burger and maybe even some late-night shenanigans.

-Optional reservations guarantee a seat for a particular performance.
-You must also be wearing a day pass wristband to get in.
-Day passes can be bought online with a reservation to save time.
-Purchases made in advance allow you to bypass the venue box office completely.
-Check in with a Fringe volunteer at the house door to pick up your reservation starting 30 minutes before show time.
-Once reservations are purchased, they are guaranteed and will NOT be resold.
+Optional reservations guarantee a seat for a particular performance and can be purchased online in advance.
+You must also have a valid to get in.
+Day passes can be bought online with a reservation to save time, and can be picked up at the venue box office 30 minutes before the performance.

 For everyone's safety, Fringe does not allow late seating or re-admission.
 Photos and video are prohibited without written permission from the production staff.
 Fringe cannot provide refunds or exchanges.